ShintaroMorimoto/vais-mcp/README.md

 **Note:**

 - The account used for authentication **must** have the "Discovery Engine Viewer" role (`roles/discoveryengine.viewer`).
   This is required to access Vertex AI Search resources.
-For more information about roles, see [Vertex AI roles and permissions](https://cloud.google.com/vertex-ai/docs/general/access-control).
+For more information about roles, see [AI Applications roles and permissions](https://cloud.google.com/generative-ai-app-builder/docs/access-control).

 - If you are running locally, you can set up ADC by running:
   ```bash